パール(真珠)の選び方

 3. Dimples (scars)

-At first glance, you won't notice any difference in size or luster, but if you look closely, you'll notice some dents and protrusions.DimplesIf you are particular, you should also check the condition of your dimples.
+At first glance, you won't notice any difference, like size or luster, but if you look closely, you'll notice some dents and protrusions.dimplesIf you are particular about it, it is better to check the condition of your dimples as well.

 ▼Official Instagram Pearl Special Feature〈Dimples Edition〉